jrester/wepwawet/README.md

 # Wepwawet

 A simple tool for routing traffic over VPNs using policies.
+Following policies are currently supported:

+* **user** - Route traffic based on the user ID.
+* **netns** - Route traffic base on the network namespace (base for other policies).
+* **process** - Route only traffic of a specific process.

+> Note: this project is currently work in progress and only stable in default environments.
+If you have an esoteric network configuration you might encounter issues.

 # Install